fatscally/MyDoggyDetailsDemo/README.md

 # My Doggy Details
 ### This is a small fun application written in .Net MAUI left opensource for employers to review.
-#### In practice it is an application to keep track of your pet dog's details.
-Future features will allow sharing of details comprehensively, find dog parks and dog friendly locations, find vets, dog-sitters and other relevant services in "your" area.
+#### In practice it is an application to keep track of your pet dog's age and details.
+Future features will allow sharing of details comprehensively, find dog parks and dog friendly locations, find vets, create "Lost Dog Alerts", find dog-sitters and other relevant services in "your" area.

 Development started casually in March 2024.
 So far, on the client side it uses these components: